The Power of Close Friends In Your Job Search

 Embracing mindfulness as a blanket approach, in other words, is unlikely to change your performance across the board.
 Just be mindful, Dane advises, about when, where and how to cut your thinking loose — and act.

-Erik Dane is Distinguished Associate Professor of Management (Organizational Behavior) at Jones Graduate School of Business at Rice University.
+Erik Dane is a former professor and was the Distinguished Associate Professor of Management (Organizational Behavior) at Jones Graduate School of Business at Rice University.

 To learn more, please see: Dane, E. (2015).
 Mindfulness and performance: Cautionary notes on a compelling concept.
 Industrial and Organizational Psychology: Perspectives on Science and Practice, 8, 247-252.